-- 1. From the Start screen, type s, and then select Sound Recorder. - Click Start Recording and speak into the microphone.
-Save the file to your Windows desktop. - Open a multimedia program and play back the recording.
+- 1. From the Start screen, type sound, and then select Sound Recorder from the list of apps. - Click Start Recording and speak into the microphone.
+Save the file to your Desktop. - 3.
+Open a multimedia program and play back the recording.